-This parameter is primarily used to enable interoperability with Microsoft SQL Server 2000 Driver for JDBC.
+This parameter is primarily used to enable interoperability with "Microsoft JDBC Driver for SQL Server" on page 173.

 When set to Boolean True, the driver allocates a Java SQL Statement once and then reuses it.
 When set to Boolean False, the driver allocates/deallocates statement objects each time they are used, ensuring that no more than one statement is active at a time on a given connection.